This article was originally published in July 2020, and was updated in December 2022.

 Le's finish this off with the final group ...

 And, of course, we reach the end of the line.
-Only seven players have ever even posted 4 total WAR in one of these numbers.
+Through 2022, only six players have put up even 5 WAR in one of these numbers.

 You can also see here that the double-zero is rarer than the regular zero; although Bobby Bonds, Jack Clark and Don Baylor all wore it briefly -- very briefly -- no one's donned it since Brian Wilson with the Dodgers in 2014.